ONSdigital/dp-frontend-search-controller/README.md

 dp-frontend-search-controller
 ================
-An HTTP service for the controlling of search query
+An HTTP service for the controlling of search API

 ### Getting started